Aeration, Decantation, Oxidation and More

 For a dinner party, decanting is a classy way to serve your wine and adds flair to the evening.
 For younger wines, decant and let sit for a good hour.
 For older vintages, first taste the wine, right out the bottle, before decanting.
 By transferring the wine to a decanter, the contact with air will often eliminate any unpleasant odor.

-These questions are like fashion, politics, American Idol or seasoning; everybody has an opinion.
-There are no wrong answers just a lot of experimenting to find your preferred tasting conditions.
-Please try several things before making up your mind but know that new wines and new vintages are coming out all the time which may change your precedent convictions.
+These questions are like fashion, politics, The Voice or seasoning; everybody has an opinion.
+There are no wrong answers, just a lot of experimenting to find your preferred tasting conditions.
+Please try several things before making up your mind, but know that new wines and new vintages are coming out all the time.
+This may change your precedent convictions.